cvonholly/foodwaste_dist_control/README.md

 - `visualize_results.py` for visualizing results

 ## To dev:
+- fix marks matrices
 - serialize adding new nodes
 - normalize certain matrices
     - P flows matrix

+- flows have to be adapted

 license: MIT